wearecollins/MMI_Interactives/Sharing/README.md

     * _STATE_ will be either `unknown`, `posting`, `posted`, or `failed`
       - _unknown_ means the file was never submitted for posting, or it has since been deleted from the server.
       - _failed_ means the file failed to post too many times.
 It can be re-submitted for posting.

+# Limitations

+The Tumblr posting service currently uploads videos directly to Tumblr.
+We originally tried embedding the FB videos in Tumblr, but people could only see them if they were logged into FB.
+Tumblr has a number of posting limits:

+   * max 250 posts per day
+   * max 5 minutes of uploaded video per day
+   * max 100 MB uploaded video per day

 # Troubleshooting